scasasso/drlnd_project1_navigation/Report.md

 ### Results
-Our implementation solves the Banana environment (i.e. average reward (over 100 episodes) >= +13) in 570 episodes.
+Our implementation solves the Banana environment (i.e. average reward (over 100 episodes) >= +13) in __570 episodes__.
-The best average score achieved is +15, reached after ~1900 episodes.
+The best average score achieved is __+15__, reached after ~1900 episodes.

 ![blabla](score_vs_episode.png "Episode score as a function of the episode number")

 ### Ideas for improvements
+There is certainly room for improvement in this implementation.
+In fact, several tweaks to the DQN algorithm have been proposed, most notably:
+- __Double DQN__ [2]
+- __Prioritized Experience Replay__ [3]
+- __Dueling DQN__ [4]

+In addition, the performance of the agent would certainly benefit from a systematic optimisation of the hyper-parameters such as model architecture, batch size and update period.

+### References
+[1] Mnih, V. et al.: Human-level control through deep reinforcement learning.
+Nature.
+518, 7540, 529–533 (2015).
+[2] van Hasselt, H. et al.: Deep Reinforcement Learning with Double Q-learning, http://arxiv.org/abs/1509.06461, (2015).
+[3] Schaul, T. et al.: Prioritized Experience Replay, http://arxiv.org/abs/1511.05952, (2015).
+[4] Wang, Z. et al.: Dueling Network Architectures for Deep Reinforcement Learning, http://arxiv.org/abs/1511.06581, (2015).